quicwg/base-drafts/draft-ietf-quic-transport.md

   cases include changing congestion control algorithms and parameters such as initial window.
 (TODO: List connection options.)

 ### Values of Transport Parameters for 0-RTT

-Transport parameters from the server are remembered by the client for 0-RTT connections.
-If values change as a result of completing the handshake, the client is expected to respect the new values.
-This introduces some potential problems, particularly with respect to transport parameters that establish
+Optional transport parameters from the server MUST be reset to default values by the client for 0-RTT connections.

-limits:
+The mandatory transport parameters for stream and connection flow control and concurrent stream limits MUST be remembered by the client.
+The idle timeout value is not expected to be relevant for the short time that it takes to obtain 1-RTT keys.

+Transport parameter values could change as a result of completing the handshake.
+The client MUST respect the new values when the handshake completes.
+This introduces some potential problems:

 * A client might exceed a newly declared connection or stream flow control limit with 0-RTT data.
 If this occurs, the client ceases transmission as though the